 As it pertains to Bridge fees, the Sand Creek DBPS indicates, "Bridges are defined as those structures conveying at least 1500 cubic feet per second, having a flow area of at least 200 square feet, or having a span of 20 feet or greater."
 The DBPS reflects the Arroya Lane crossing as "new 6' x 12" W CBC - 10 Year capacity".
 Similar to the Poco crossing, a full 100-yr conveyance has been provided on Arroya Lane due to the roadways anticipated easterly extension and connection to future communities.
 The Arroya Lane crossing meets all of the three thresholds established in the DBPS to define it as a bridge (essentially the same as the Poco crossing).
-The Poco crossing exceeded \$1,000,000 in costs and therefor since similarly sized, the Arroya crossing will be similar.
-While bridge fees were only paid for in Filing No. 1, we'd respectfully request that bridge fees not be collected for Filing No. 3 in anticipation of both the drainage and bridge fee update to the DBPS being conducted upon the approval of Filing No. 3 development.
+The Poco crossing (constructed with Filing No. 1) exceeded \$1,000,000 in costs and therefor since similarly sized, the Arroya crossing will be similar.
+While bridge fees were already paid in Filing No. 1 and Filing No. 2, we'd respectfully request that bridge fees not be collected for Filing No. 3 based on the required construction of the Arroya Lane bridge crossing and anticipated costs well exceeding the bridge costs shown above.